Large-scale Morphology of the Optical F-corona from a Total Solar Eclipse Observation During the Artemis II Lunar Flyby: Data Acquisition

 \subsection{Observation Conditions}

-In this study, we analyze the publicly released NASA image \texttt{art002e009301}, shown in Figure~\ref{original} (top), which was distributed as part of the Artemis~II lunar-flyby image set.
-The image was released by NASA on 2026 April~7, and the accompanying public caption attributes it to the Artemis~II crew during the 2026 April~6 lunar flyby.
-According to the official NASA description, the image presents a view of a total solar eclipse obtained during the lunar flyby, showing a luminous halo surrounding the dark lunar disk.
+In this study, we analyze the NASA image \texttt{art002e009301} (Figure~\ref{original} [top]) from the Artemis~II lunar-flyby image set.
+The image was publicly released by NASA on April~7, 2026; the accompanying public caption attributes it to the Artemis~II crew during the April~6, 2026, lunar flyby.
+According to NASA's official description, the image presents a view of a total solar eclipse obtained during the lunar flyby, showing a luminous halo surrounding the dark lunar disk.

-Publicly available metadata associated with the released image indicate that it was recorded using a \texttt{NIKON Z~9} camera and a \texttt{35~mm f/2D} lens, with an aperture of $f/2$, an exposure time of $t_{\rm exp}=2$~s, and ISO~1600.
-The acquisition time was 2026 April~7 at 01:06:19~UTC (2026 April~6 at 21:06:19~EDT), approximately 2.1~hr after Orion's closest approach to the Moon, which was reported by NASA as occurring at 19:00~EDT in the live flight log and at 19:02~EDT in the pre-flyby Lunar Targeting Plan.
-This timing places the exposure about 31~min after the start of the eclipse phase at 20:35~EDT and roughly 29~min before the end of the lunar observation period at 21:35~EDT.
-The image characteristics and observing geometry adopted in this work are summarized in Table~\ref{tab:artemis_image_context}.
+Publicly available metadata associated with the released image indicate that it was captured using a \texttt{NIKON Z9} camera with a \texttt{35~mm f/2D} lens at an aperture of $f/2$, an exposure time of $t_{\rm exp}=2$~s, and ISO~1600.
+The acquisition time was 01:06:19~UTC on April~7, 2026, i.e., approximately 2.1~h after Orion's closest approach to the Moon, placing the exposure at approximately 31~min after the start of the eclipse phase.